diodesign/diosix/docs/build.md

 ---

-## Declarative hardware ports via YAML configuration
+## Platform-agnostic compilation and position independence

-To support diverse hardware platforms, the build system uses declarative YAML configurations to define how target boards share and use assembly routines and linker scripts.
+To support diverse hardware platforms, the build system compiles the hypervisor as a single, platform-agnostic universal binary.
+Rather than linking separate target configurations at compile time, all boot-strap, context switching, and trap management assembly code resides in the core RISC-V 64-bit architecture directory (`hypervisor/core/arch/riscv64/`) and is compiled into the binary.

-Every target platform is described by a dedicated YAML configuration file located in the target configuration directory at `hypervisor/hw/ports/`.
-These description files specify the target name, the linker script path, the command-line arguments needed to execute the target in QEMU, the list of assembly files to compile, and any static dependency assets.

-The configuration is parsed by a custom YAML parser located at `scripts/yaml_parser.zig`.
-Written specifically for this project, it parses key-value pairs and arrays without external dependencies.
-This design avoids reliance on external package managers or network downloads, maintaining build speed and offline reliability.
+The entry point and early boot code are position-independent, relying on PC-relative addressing (`auipc`, `la`) to resolve structures dynamically.

-### Dynamic port discovery and target selection
+### Dynamic runtime device drivers

-During the configure phase, the `build.zig` program scans the target configuration directory to discover available hardware ports and, if necessary, lists them in the compiler help options.

-The build system determines the default target system by reading a global configuration file located at `hypervisor/hw/ports/default.yaml`.
-This file designates the fallback target when no specific architecture option is passed.

-You can override the default target system using the `-Dsystem` parameter.
-The build script loads the corresponding YAML file, allowing you to add new target boards without modifying the core build script.
+Platform-specific MMIO differences are handled by a dynamic device driver subsystem (`hypervisor/core/drivers.zig`).
+Early during the hypervisor boot process, the main CPU core parses the Host Device Tree Blob (DTB) passed by the bootloader in register `a1`.

+Based on discovered peripherals and CPU extensions, the hypervisor registers and binds drivers at runtime:
+*  Binds to the NS16550 UART driver for console IO if a compatible UART MMIO base is discovered.
+*  Uses the RISC-V Sstc supervisor timer extension if supported by the CPU, or dynamically programs CLINT timer MMIO registers based on the discovered CLINT address.
+*  Configures shutdown and reboot pathways via the discovered SiFive Test poweroff device.

 ### Compilation and cached dependency tracking

-Once a hardware port is selected, the build script registers each assembly file individually.
-This prevents duplicate symbol collisions and allows the linker script to control section ordering, such as placing the entry stage at the base physical DRAM address.

-To ensure that statically included files, like `consts.s`, are correctly tracked, the build system declares them as explicit dependencies of the compilation step.
-Modifying any dependent assembly file invalidates the compiler cache, forcing a fresh compilation of the assembly sources.
+The build script compiles the generic assembly files (`entry.s`, `xint.s`, `util.s`) from the architecture directory.
+Statically included configuration parameters (such as `consts.s` and `config.s`) are registered as explicit dependencies of the compilation step.
+Modifying any of these dependent assembly header files correctly invalidates the build cache and triggers a fresh compilation of the assembly sources.